Divajain/userdocs/docs/overview.md

 1. <a target="_blank" href="https://appexchange.salesforce.com/appxListingDetail?listingId=a0N3A00000EcrOnUAJ">Install the package from the AppExchange here.</a>
 2. Ensure you're in <a target="_blank" href="https://help.salesforce.com/articleView?id=lex_enable_turn_on.htm&type=5">lightning experience</a> and you have <a href="https://help.salesforce.com/articleView?id=domain_name_overview.htm&type=5" target="_blank">My Domain setup and deployed.</a> (Asperato ONE can be used in classic, but has to be setup in lightning experience.)
-3. Navigate to the "Getting started" page on the Asperato ONE app.
+3. Navigate to the "Asperato Setup" page on the Asperato ONE app.
 4. Click the "Connect Salesforce to Asperato" button.

 You should now be connected to an Asperato test account, setup with a number of test payment service provider connections so you can start taking test payments right away!